-The Business major consists of Econ 2a or 10a plus 11 other semester courses and two 2-credit practicums.
+The Business major consists of Econ 2a or 10a plus 12 other semester courses.
 A separate Major / Minor Change Request Form must be completed for the Business major.
 Students who wish to apply for a Business major should see Hagit Weihs (hagit@brandeis.edu).

-For students wishing to combine an Economics major and Business major, at most two courses (besides Econ 2a or 10a) can double count for the two majors as follows: Bus 10a (required for the Business major) will count as a lower level elective for Economics and Econ 20a (required for the Economics major) will count as a Business elective.
-In addition, Econ 83a exempts Business majors from Bus 51a and Econ 171a exempts Business majors from Bus 71a.
+For students wishing to combine an Economics major and Business major, at most two courses (besides Econ 2a or 10a) can double count for the two majors as follows: Bus 10a (required for the Business major) will count as a lower-level elective for Economics and Econ 20a (required for the Economics major) will count as a Business elective.
+In addition, Econ 83a exempts Business majors from Bus 51a, Econ/Fin 171a exempts Business majors from Fin 103a, and Bus 47a satisfies the writing intensive and oral communications requirements for the Econ major.